 - Students First – First appeared in 2008.
 A phrase designed to signify a prevailing attitude of student-centeredness, while emphasizing the creation of programs and initiatives to remind the campus about why we’re here, and seek ways to improve student experiences.
 This effort is an ongoing theme of G. David Gearhart’s chancellorship.

-- The You of A – 2010 to 2015, for the purposes of student recruitment and advertising, to create a unifying theme of differentiation about the University of Arkansas being a special place where there is individual attention.
+- The You of A – 2010 to present, for the purposes of student recruitment and advertising, to create a unifying theme of differentiation about the University of Arkansas being a special place where there is individual attention.
 The “You of A” graphic symbol is reserved for external uses, primarily undergraduate student recruiting.